Historical Note:

 *A necessary digression regarding Elfrida Clagg: on her original official website, Ms Rowling seems to have amused herself a great deal by arbitrarily messing with our heads.
 She made a practice of issuing contradictory statements which flip-flopped her position on various issues, contradicted statements made in interviews and even contradicted information as it has been presented in the books.
 Madam Clagg became the subject of one of these contradictions.

 In the book, ‘Fantastic Beasts and Where to Find Them’ Madam Clagg was clearly stated as being the successor of a 14th century Head of the Wizards’ Council.
-In the book ‘Quidditch Through the Ages’ Madam Clagg was again mentioned and was stated as having declared the Golden Snidgett a protected species during her term as Head of the Wizards’ Council a hundred years after Madam Rabnott’s run in with Minister Bragg in 1269.
+In the book ‘Quidditch Through the Ages’ Madam Clagg was again mentioned and was stated as having declared the Golden Snidgett a protected species during her term as Head of the Wizards’ Council a hundred years after a certain Madam Rabnott’s run in with Minister Bragg in 1269.
 So, she is clearly presented as a figure of the 14th century.

 On the official website for the month of June 2005 Elfrida Clagg is stated as “Wizard of the Month” as having lived from 1612-1687.
 That is the 17th century.
 Not the 14th.
 And yet, it was made clear by the context of the bio that this was supposedly the same Elfrida Clagg.